Running Kubernetes Clusters¶

 In the public OpenNebula System Marketplace there are also services available that let you deploy a multi-VM application.
 In this exercise we are going to import a Kubernetes cluster service and launch a Kubernetes cluster with it.

-We need a metal KVM Edge Cluster for this.
+If you want to use this App in KVM, we need a metal KVM Edge Cluster for this.
 If you haven’t already done so, you can follow the same steps of the provisioning an edge cluster guide, using “metal” edge cloud type and kvm hypervisor.
 Make sure you request two public IPs.
+This App can also be used in vCenter.
+If you plan to use vCenter, we need a Cluster that meets the necessary resource requirements.

 We are going to assume the Edge Cluster naming schema